Tag Archives: 257 Blackjack

 The 257 Blackjack

 One of the main reasons I quit shooting that old twenty-five 0’six, was because there was never a good bullet selection for it.
-The biggest bullets available were one hundred twenty grain, and they were hardly long-range bullets, with ballistic coefficients not much better than anything else designed in the sixties.
-That was all about to change, and change for the better.
-I couldn’t have known how far down the quarter-bore hole I was going to fall when I first made contact with Blackjack Bullets.
+The biggest bullets available were one hundred twenty grain, and they were hardly long-range bullets.
+They featured ballistic coefficients not much better than anything else designed in the sixties.

 The 257 Blackjack next to its larger parent, the 6.5 SAUM

-That first conversation I had was with Miles Johnson, the brains behind Blackjack Bullets.
-Like me he had often hungered for a better bullet for twenty-five caliber cartridges, but he had the intellect and drive to do something about it.
 Miles is a smooth-talking guy, with very unequivocal purpose in conversation.
-The kind of guy you could sit around a fire with a bottle of whiskey and watch the stars, and before you know it he might be talking so deep about drag and aerodynamics that you have to start reading the bottle to find words you understand.
+The kind of guy you could sit around a fire with a bottle of whiskey and watch the stars.
+Before you know it he might be talking so deep about drag and aerodynamics that you have to start reading the bottle to find words you understand.

-Our initial contact began my twenty-five Creedmoor project, Miles’ company Blackjack Bullets was producing the 131 Grain Ace bullet, and I intended to make it the crown jewel of the project.
+Our initial contact began my twenty-five Creedmoor project, Miles’ company Blackjack Bullets was producing the 131 Grain Ace bullet.
+I intended to make it the crown jewel of the project.
 Which has been an extremely superior performer for me lo these short two years, it leaves its six-point-five cousin in the dust.
-But Blackjack had been working all along on something even more threatening and treacherous, it was their own cartridge that was purpose-designed to make the 131 Ace sing a tune that nobody could touch.
-That project was the Two-fifty-seven Blackjack, a short action magnum cartridge based on the SAUM case.
-It would fit in short action rifles, feed from AI patterned magazines, and push the Ace beyond thirty-two-hundred feet per second.
-It falls somewhere between the old 25WSSM and the 25SAUM wildcat.

-Since the twenty-five Creedmoor had been such an outstanding success, I decided that I must indeed have the two-fifty-seven Blackjack as well, I figured it would be an amazing Rocky Mountain hunting rifle.
+Since the twenty-five Creedmoor had been such an outstanding success, I decided that I must indeed have the two-fifty-seven Blackjack as well.
+I figured it would be an amazing Rocky Mountain hunting rifle.
 So as soon as Miles had a reamer, we got started on the project.

 The Pit Boss.
 Sporting a 24 inch Proof Research carbon wrapped barrel, and a YHM suppressor adorns the muzzle.

-With weight in mind, I decided I would spend the extra cheddar and get a Proof Research carbon fiber barrel with a 7.5 twist.
-My 25 Creedmoor is a 7 twist, but with the much faster Blackjack I needed a slightly less agressive twist.
-It was matched to a lightweight carbon fiber stock from Iota Outdoors.
 Both would be connected with a simple Remington 700 short action.
 I swapped the factory trigger for a superior one from Trigger Tech, this has been a pretty standard practice for me.
-On top I mounted my US Optics TS 20X, which I think is perfect comapnion for this lightweight but long range hunting rifle.
+On top I mounted my US Optics TS 20X, which I think is perfect companion for this lightweight but long range hunting rifle.
 That said, I have a USO Foundation 25X on the way that might go for a ride on the Blackjack as well.

 Trigger and magwell detail, all a perfect fit.